NRCan/geo-deep-learning/README.md

   img_csv_file: /path/to/csv/containing/images/list.csv                       # CSV file containing the list of all images to infer on
   working_folder: /path/to/folder/with/resulting/images                       # Folder where all resulting images will be written
   state_dict_path: /path/to/model/weights/for/inference/checkpoint.pth.tar    # File containing pre-trained weights
+  chunk_size: 512                                                             # (int) Size (height and width) of each prediction patch.
+Default: 512
+  overlap: 10                                                                 # (int) Percentage of overlap between 2 chunks.
+Default: 10
 ```
 Process:
-- The process will load trained weights to the UNet architecture and perform a per-pixel inference task on all the images contained in the working_folder
+- The process will load trained weights to the chosen model and perform a per-pixel inference task on all the images contained in the working_folder

-## Classification Task
+# Classification Task
 The classification task allows images to be recognized as a whole rather than identifying the class of each pixel individually as is done in semantic segmentation.

 Currently, Inception-v3 is the only model available for classification tasks in our deep learning process.
 Other model architectures may be added in the future.
-### Models available
+## Models available
 - [Inception-v3](https://arxiv.org/abs/1512.00567)
-### Data preparation
+## Data preparation
 The images used for training the model must be split into folders for training and validation samples within the ```data_path``` global parameter from the configuration file.
 Each of these folders must be divided into subfolders by class in a structure like ImageNet-like structure.
 Torchvision's ```ImageLoader``` is used as the dataset for training and thus running ```images_to_samples.py``` isn't necessary when performing classification tasks.
 An example of the required file structure is provided below:

 ```